 Yes, the website may be free but the hosting certainly is not.
 Oh and, by the way, you will pay handsomely for this service.
-While setting up your own hosting could be arranged for as little as a few dollars per month, you can expect to pay at least 10-times this amount through free website builders and often times you will have no choice.
-Also important to know is the entry level, economy plans are very limited and chances are good that you’ll need to upgrade, particularly for e-commerce.
-In addition, necessities like registering your domain name will be offered at top dollar.
+While setting up your own hosting could be arranged for as little as a few dollars per month, you can expect to pay 10 to 20 times this amount through free website builders, and its users have no choice but to host their websites that rely on proprietary content management systems.
+Also important to know is that entry-level, economy plans are very limited and are designed to prompt users to fork out even more cash for an upgrade.
+This is especially true for e-commerce websites, where transaction fees reach among the top levels in the industry.
+In addition, necessities like registering your domain and security certificates (SSL) will be offered at a premium.

 Your Website Will Display Advertising for Other Companies

 Yes, it’s true.
 The only thing worse than hosting ads on your company’s website is doing so for your own competition.
-Many free templates are host to Google and Bing display ad networks, where you risk the possibility of displaying an ad, such as a pop-up, for your competitor -on your own website.
-Just imagine.
-At the very least, you can bet there will be an advertisement on your website’s footer, telling all of your visitors and potential clients that you’ve employed a “free” service to build your website.
-Yikes.
+Many free templates play host to Google and Bing display ad networks, where you risk the possibility of displaying an ad for your competitor (likely that one you hate most).
+At the very least, you can bet there will be an advertisement on your website’s footer section telling your website visitors (and the world) that you’ve employed a “free” service to build your website.
+Yikes!
 This is a clear demonstration to some that you’re operating on a shoestring budget and your own company isn’t worth investing in.

 You Don’t Own the Website, You’re Borrowing it

 That’s right.
-The sales strategy behind “free website” offers starts the moment you click “go”.
-You may then discover that you are a permanent resident of the domain you reside in and the content and graphic design elements are not transferable.
-Free website companies are counting on your lifetime support, either through revenue gained by delivering their advertising, or through your monthly dollars for hosting and other upgrade schemes.
-They will do whatever it takes to protect their assets and business, including making it very difficult for you to cancel your agreement and move out.
+The genius sales strategy behind “free website” offers start the moment you click “get started today”.
+You may then discover that you are a permanent resident of the domain you reside in and the website content, email accounts, images and any graphic design elements are non-transferable.
+Free website companies are counting on your lifetime loyalty, either through revenue gained by delivering their advertising, or through your monthly dollars for hosting and other plan upgrades.
+They’ll do whatever it takes to keep you as their customer.
+Protecting their assets & business include making it very difficult for you to cancel your agreement and move out.
 Signing up is far easier than canceling.
-Read the fine print.
+Always read the fine print.

 Using a free service to register a domain name and establish a web presence usually means the service will get to attach their name directly onto your URL.
-This of course means that the name of their company will piggyback on all of your promotional materials, not to mention the abnormally long web address.
-Your URL might look something like this: www.ABCCompany.XYZWebsites.com and your beloved clients might need to email you at info@ABCCompany.XYZWebsites.com.
-Potential clients may not take you seriously as a company, resulting in lost opportunities for you, virtually defeating the purpose of even having a web presence.
+This of course means that the name of their company will piggyback on all of your promotional materials, not to mention the abnormally long web address your customers will struggle to jot down.
+Your URL might look something like this: www.YourCompany.XYZCheapWebsites.com.
+Potential clients may not take you seriously, resulting in lost opportunities, virtually defeating the purpose of having a web presence to begin with.

 Your Website Will Not Rank for Keywords

 If you’re at all concerned about ranking your website for keywords that people may use to find you, the “free” route isn’t your best plan.
-This is largely because critical areas of the website such as page titles and URLs may not be areas that you are able to modify in templated, free design themes.
-Many experienced web developers are challenged enough properly optimizing a website for search engines – imagine someone building a website for the very first time.
-No organic keyword rankings could mean a website void of any visitor traffic – but maybe your mom will be proud.
+This is largely because critical areas of the website such as page titles and URLs may not be areas that you are able to easily modify in templated, free design themes.
+Many experienced web developers are challenged enough to properly optimize website for search engines – imagine someone building a website for the very first time.
+No organic keyword rankings could mean a website void of any visitor traffic.

 Your Domain Will Not Be Favored by Search Engines